-- Ability to read, understand, and explain Wisconsin State Statutes and City of Milwaukee ordinances
+- Able to read, understand, and explain Wisconsin State Statutes and City of Milwaukee ordinances

 - Ability to communicate effectively with a diverse population, in-person, via telephone, and in writing

-- Ability to write accurate and complete reports and accurately record information by hand and by computer, file records, and process paperwork
+- Ability to write accurate and complete reports and accurately record information – by hand and using a computer, file records, and process paperwork

 - Ability to maintain self-control and to take direction from supervisors

-- Good moral character, honest, responsible and trustworthy
+- Maintain a positive attitude, have good moral character, be honest, responsible and trustworthy

 - Ability to perform physical activities necessary to protect oneself and others